-Eligible Bridges and Bridges RTC Applicants: Eligible Bridges applicants must be a Housing Agency, tribal nation, or nonprofit organization with demonstrated experience working with people exiting institutions, segregated settings, and supervised release.
-In order to be eligible, the application must also include a partnership with a Local Mental Health Entity (LMH Entity) that will collaborate with the Bridges administrator to implement the program.
-The partnership must also include behavioral health service partners that have or can acquire resources or can and are committed to serve Bridges Participants in the service area.
+Eligible Bridges and Bridges RTC Applicants: Eligible Bridges applicants must be a Housing Agency with demonstrated experience working with people exiting Institutions, Segregated Settings, and Supervised Release.
+In order to be eligible, the application must also include a partnership with a Local Mental Health Entity (LMH Entity) that will collaborate with the Bridges Housing Agency to implement the program.
+The partnership must also include behavioral health service partners that have or can acquire resources or can and are committed to serve Bridges Participants in the Service Area.